 Great Container Idea by P. Allen Smith

-I saw this pot at P. Allen Smith's farm in Arkansas and loved the idea.
-It works well with strawberries, but it would work well with almost any plants, though on the bottom tier or tiers I would include some plants that drape over the sides, which strawberries do so well.
+This container was inspired by P. Allen Smith's farm in Arkansas.
+It works well with strawberries, but it would work well with almost any plants, though it's best to include plants that would drape over the side.
 You could mix strawberries and mint, or use a mix of calibrachoa, petunias, creeping Jenny or wirevine.

 To construct the pot within a pot tower: